ForeScout Technologies prices IoT security IPO at $22

 Saudi Arabia bestows citizenship on a robot named Sophia

 ForeScout Technologies, the Internet of Things security company, priced its security IPO at $22, the top of its proposed range.
-This means the company raised about $105.6 million in the offering.
+It also enlarged the size of the IPO to 5.3 million shares, meaning the company raised about $116 million in the offering.

 ForeScout helps businesses and government agencies monitor the devices connected to their networks.
 It also alerts them of potential intrusions.